Githelp-support/githelp/README.md

 ## What are helpers?

 A helper is someone who contributes in the support efforts.
-This can be an external person or someone within your team, Githelp supports both and we also encourage both approaches so you can get your community involved and discover talent.
+This can be an external person or someone within your team.
+Githelp supports both helper types and we also encourage both approaches so you can build flexible teams, get your community involved and discover new talent.
 We provide infrastructure for payments so you don't have to worry about it.
 Whenever support is provided the payment will be split according to your configuration between the helper, your project and Githelp (service-fee).

 ## How to Get Started for Repositories